 Non-members will pay $0.23/minute and Reduced Fare Bikeshare members will pay $0.05/ minute for ebike rides.

-If only electric bikes are available at a station, the ebike cost is waived.
+All per minute ride prices are rounded up to the nearest minute.
 Please note that riding an ebike will incur extra fees, regardless of your membership or pass type.

 Tips for renting an ebike